rutum/rutum.github.io/_posts/2019-06-17-persuasion.md

 - everyone facing same way in elevators
 - bystander effects
 - evolution of fashion
-- how suicides increase after celeb does it
+- how suicides increase after celebrity does it
 - fake endorsements

 The more similar we are to others, the more they influence us.

-Ingroup vs. outrgroup.
+Ingroup vs. outgroup.

 Hence why salesmen try to always mention "I do that too" to get you to feel like you are part of the same tribe.
 Don't fall for it.

-Why do you think @naval is followed by so many male, Indian, in poor conditions demographic?
-Because of emulation and imitation, people wish to become like that, and they're looking for examples of people similar to them.

 How to defend against social proof manipulation:
 - Be alert for fake signals